 The Mumuye have a unique appearance.
 Their distinct style of dress clearly sets them apart from their neighbors.
 Men wear one or more leather girdles, the ends of which are decorated with beads and cowries (bright shells).
 Goat skins are also worn with the girdles.
 Both men and women wear beads, brass and iron bracelets and anklets, and pieces of wood in their ears.
 Women also tattoo their stomachs and wear straw and wood in their pierced nostrils.
 Men file their four upper front teeth to points.
 Most Mumuye make rows of small cuts above their eyes, at the temples, and on their cheeks.

 One important celebration among the Mumuye is the annual yam festival.
 At the festivities, two men wearing ceremonial costumes dance opposite each other.
 Their outfits include straw hats with feathers, wooden masks with trails of grass or horses' tails, horns, and long leather shields to cover their bodies.

 What are their beliefs?
-Both the Mumuye of Cameroon and the Gengle of Nigeria following traditional animistic religions (belief that non-living objects have spirits).
+The Mumuye follow traditional animistic religions (belief that non-living objects have spirits).
 They believe in a variety of gods and spirits, with the sun (La) as the supreme being.
 Each village has a tsafi house, where images of these gods are kept and sacrifices are regularly made.
 The skulls of the ancestors, which are kept by the clan elder, are also worshipped.
 The Mumuye men belong to various cults dealing with ancestry, unseen powers, and drinking.
 Ceremonial horns and masks are worn, and special dances are performed at their cultic rituals.